Leddie

 The digital board implements all logic functionality of the die:

 The microcontroller is an Atmega8 by Microchip (formerly Atmel), which is based on the 8-bit AVR-architecture running at 16 MHz.
-This microcontroller implements runs the entire program logic controlling the LEDs, power systems, and USB communications.
+This microcontroller implements the entire program logic controlling the LEDs, power systems, and USB communications.

-USB functionality is implemented using V-USB [1], which implements USB 1.0 by bit-banging the I/O ports of the AVR.
-On the hardware side, it only requires a the USB D+ and D- lines to be connected to the chip through an 68 Ohm resistor each and a 1.5k pullup on D-.
+USB functionality is implemented using V-USB [2], which implements USB 1.0 by bit-banging the I/O ports of the AVR.
+On the hardware side, it only requires a the USB D+ and D- lines to be connected to the chip through a 68 Ohm resistor each and a 1.5k pullup on D-.

 To control the WS2812B LEDs, their voltage is shifted from the 3.3V that the microcontroller operates on to the 5V of the LEDs.
 Note: In the current revision, this is implemented as a simple NPN bipolar transistor with a pullup.
 This circuit, however, is not fast enough to properly drive the waveform the LEDs need.
 As a workaround, the level shifter has been removed entirely which appears to work as the LED voltage has been reduced to around 4.5V.